 Philip Paul was born November 11, 1855 in Cambria County.
 His childhood was spent on the family farm until he took a job as a brakeman for the Pennsylvania Railroad.
 After working for them for a short period of time, he bounced around the country, taking jobs here and there before he settled in Renovo in 1883.
-He worked as a bartender, but gave up the job when he accepted the job as Chief of Police of Renovo.
-He was described as a large man who was liked and respected by most due to his gentlemanly manners.
+Paul worked as a bartender but gave up the job when he accepted the job as Chief of Police of Renovo.
+Described as a large man, Paul was liked and respected by most due to his gentlemanly manners.

 The night of March 12, 1889, the residents of Renovo heard a gunshot at 11:20, but few paid attention to it.
 Roughly the time of the shot John Dwyer and a friend were passing Oak Street, an alleyway between Ontario and Huron Avenues.
 Glancing down the alleyway toward the police lock-up they spotted a figure lying on the ground.
 The man lying there was Chief of Police Philip Paul, who had been shot in the back of the head.

-Though the doctor was called for and attended Paul, the wound was too great and Paul was declared dead.
-Chief of Police Philip Paul had held this position for less than a year, leaving behind a wife and young son.
+Though the doctor was called for and attended Paul, the wound was too great and Paul was declared dead, leaving behind a wife and young son.
+Chief of Police Philip Paul had held this position for less than a year.

-Dwyer stated as they approached Paul’s body, they spotted a figure running into the shadows.
-The lock-up was open and the key was in the lock, meaning Paul was about to place somebody in the lock-up, but the identity of the prisoner was a mystery.
+Dwyer stated as he approached Paul’s body, he spotted a figure running into the shadows.
+The lock-up was open and the key was in the lock, which meant Paul was about to place somebody in the lock-up, but the identity of the prisoner was a mystery.

 As witnesses came forward, the details about that fateful night began to develop.
 Shortly after eleven on the night of March 12, Chief of Police Paul came upon a group of men at the corner of Seventh Street and Huron Avenue.
-The group was loud and disorderly and Paul advised the men to disburse and go home.
+The loud, disorderly group was advised by Paul to disburse and go home.
 All the men except for nineteen-year-old Charles Cleary left the scene.
 Paul took Cleary off to the lock-up to spend the remainder of the night because of his refusal to obey Paul’s directions to go home.
 When the two men arrived at the lock-up, Paul was dead, having been shot in the back of the head, and Cleary had fled the scene.

 Cleary managed to avoid capture the morning after the murder and hopped aboard a train headed to Emporium.
-At Hall’s Run – about three miles west of Renovo – he was tossed off the train by a brakeman, but snuck back aboard.
-He was questioned again when discovered at Grove Run and tossed off the train at Grove Run.
+At Hall’s Run – about three miles west of Renovo – Cleary was tossed off the train by a brakeman but snuck back aboard.
+Cleary was questioned again when discovered again and tossed off the train at Grove Run.
 Once again, he managed to sneak back onto the train again.
-When discovered the third time, he was held until the train reached Emporium.
+When discovered on the train a third time, Cleary was held until the train reached Emporium.

 The sheriff of Clinton County was informed of Cleary’s arrest and met railroad detectives at Keating to take Cleary to the prison in Lock Haven.
 The crowd in Renovo was at a frenzy as they awaited Cleary’s arrival.
 Deputies were placed on the train platform and only those with tickets to go to Lock Haven were allowed to get on the train.
 Upon arriving in Lock Haven, Cleary was placed in the county jail.

-When Cleary went to trial, the prosecution presented witnesses who claimed 1) Cleary never appeared drunk while in their presence.
-They also produced witnesses who heard Cleary making the claim he would kill Paul before he was placed in the lock-up again.
-These witnesses stated Cleary was out to pick a fight and wanted to fight Paul – many of those who met him that night believed Cleary had a gun on his person that night, though none actually saw it.
+When Cleary went to trial, the prosecution presented witnesses who claimed 1) Cleary never appeared drunk on the night of the shooting, that 2) Cleary stated he would kill Paul before he was placed in the lock-up again and 3) Cleary was out to pick a fight with Paul.
+Many of the witnesses believed Cleary had a gun on his person that night, though none actually saw it.

 When Cleary gave his statement in court, he claimed that he did not remember anything about the shooting due to being drunk.
-His alibi was he started drinking at seven that evening and visited a number of places that evening – beginning at seven – but could not remember all of the places or how he got from one location to the next.
+His alibi was he started drinking at seven that evening and visited a number of places that evening but could not remember all of the places or how he got from one location to the next.